 While the circumstances in each of these cases are vastly different, they boil down to the same thing: These folks may have loved their homes at one time, but they’ve lost that sense of fulfillment that comes with owning their own home.
 Plus, there’s the clear potential for a financial benefit if they decide to put their homes on the market.

 Your circumstances will be different as well.
 But you’ll know without a doubt if you no longer enjoy your home.
 The next question to answer is if there’s any financial payoff for selling your home.
 With the help of an experienced real estate agent who will prepare a comparative market analysis that will help you determine the market value of your home, you can know for sure whether selling is the right move.

 Stop wondering if it’s time to put your home on the market.
-Consult a real estate agent with the heart of a teacher who will help you weigh the pros and cons so you can have confidence in your choice whether you decide to sell or stay put.
+Consult a real estate agent who will help you weigh the pros and cons so you can have confidence in your choice whether you decide to sell or stay put.